 The degree of insight varies most people with OCD recognized to the same degree that the beliefs underlying their obsessions are not realistic.
 However occasionally.
 Insight is completely lacking and patients are convinced that the beliefs of their obsessions are true and their compulsions are reasonable.

 Because people with this disease may fear embarrassment stigmatics they often hide their obsessions and ritual relationships may be disturbing and performance at work or in school may decline.
 Depression is a measured common secondary feature.

 Some people with OCD can also become a patient of tic disorder.
 However, motor tics are very unexpected, repetitive actions, briefs, such as blinking of an eye and similar other eye movements, shoulder shrugging, facial grimacing, and shoulder or head jerking.
 Some of the common vocal tics also include sniffing, grunting sounds, and repetitive throat-clearing actions.

-However, most of the adults with OCD problems can realize that what they are doing currently does not make any sense.
+However, most adults with OCD problems can realize that what they are doing currently does not make any sense.
 But most children and some adults can not recognize that their behavior is out of control and not ordinary.
 Besides that, teachers or parents most probably recognize the OCD symptoms in the children.

-In the cases of OCD (Obsessive-Compulsive Disorder), doctors are not sure.
+In the cases of OCD (Obsessive compulsive disorder), doctors are not sure.
 Stress can make symptoms worse.
 It’s a bit more common in women than in men Symptoms often in teens or young adults.

 However the causes of OCD problems are unknown, but the risk factors may include the following: